Skip to main content

 • public: everyone can read from (resp. write to) any asset in the collection

-• private: only the owner of a asset and can read from (resp. write to) a document in the collection
+• private: only the owner of a asset and can read from (resp. write to) a asset in the collection

 • managed: the owner of an asset and the controllers of the satellite can read from (resp. write to) an asset in the collection